What is LOG-a-TEC (JSI)?

-Possible experiments include for instance testing different strategies for distributed spectrum sensing and evaluation of performance of various communication protocols targeting out-door wireless sensor networks in realistic environments.
+Possible experiments include for instance testing different strategies for distributed spectrum sensing and evaluation of the performance of various communication protocols targeting outdoor wireless sensor networks in realistic environments.

 Each node has 3 hardware slots that can contain up to 3 radio modules: (a) a reconfigurable transceiver or receiver (see below), (b) Atmel AT86RF212 or AT86RF231, an IEEE 802.15.4 compatible transceiver and (c) an 868 MHz ZigBee radio.

 Slot (a) can contain one of: (a1) a Texas Instruments CC1101-based sub-1 GHz reconfigurable transceiver, (a2) a Texas Instruments CC2500-based 2.4 GHz reconfigurable transceiver or (a3) a custom-designed spectrum sensing receiver for the UHF broadcast band.